dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-Removing our player position before we collect our `all_coords` iterator into a vec also means rust can do some
+Removing our player position before we collect our `all_coords` iterator into a vec also means Rust can do some
 optimizations on the filter.

 OK now we have a complete set of coordinates, blocks could be placed on and we should start placing some blocks: